EndPointCorp/end-point-blog/2012/02/01/railsadmin-import-part-2.html.md

 ### Import of File Fields

-In this scenario, I've chosen to use open-uri to request existing files from a URL.
+In this scenario, I’ve chosen to use open-uri to request existing files from a URL.
 The CSV must contain the URL for that file to be imported.
 The import process downloads the file and attaches it to the imported object.

 ```ruby
 self.class.file_fields.each do |key|